internetisaiah/title-converter/README.md

 |Replace spaces with dashes|_Change this:_</br>this is my title</br></br>_To this:_</br>this-is-my-title|

 ## Improvements

-If you have any suggestions or come across any bugs, please let me know!
+If you find a bug or have a suggestion, feel free to reach out!